runebaas/switzerlan-rules/rules/tournaments/valorant.md

 ### Map pool

-The map pool will be the same as the ones available in competitive mode.
+The map pool will be the same as the ones available in competitive mode 2 weeks prior to the LAN.

+These are:

+* Abyss
+* Ascent
+* Bind
+* Haven
+* Icebox
+* Lotus
+* Sunset

 ### Map Selection Process